BharathPalanisamy/Movie-Ratings-Analysis-Using-PySpark-and-PostgreSQL/README.md

 4. ### Run the result using Juypter notebook ###
 5. ### View Results ###
     - The results will be stored in the PostgreSQL database.
 You can visualize the data using the provided matplotlib scripts.

-6. ### Future Enhancements ###
+### Future Enhancements ###
   - Scalability: Implementing the project in a distributed environment using AWS services like S3, EMR, and RDS.
   - Real-time Analysis: Extending the project to perform real-time analysis using streaming data and tools like Apache Kafka.
   - Advanced Analytics: Integrating machine learning models to predict movie ratings based on user behavior and other factors.

+## Conclusion ##
+This project demonstrates the application of data engineering concepts using PySpark and PostgreSQL.
+It showcases how to ingest, clean, transform, and store large datasets, providing valuable insights into movie ratings.
+The project serves as a strong foundation for more complex data engineering tasks, such as building scalable data pipelines and performing advanced analytics.